June 1, 2023

 Before my gluten-free days, I used a bread machine to make school lunches.
 Most mornings, we’d wake to the smell of fresh bread.
-On other days, when I forgot to add the yeast, dawn included the aroma of burnt toast and looking at a hot brick.
+On days when we forgot the yeast, it smelled like dawn smelled like burnt toast.

-Failing to align your nonprofit is like skipping yeast when making a loaf of bread.
-You combine your ingredients and hit start.
-Without alignment around the destination and direction, you get a hot mess instead of mission, resources, impact, and vibrancy.
+Failing to align your nonprofit is like skipping yeast when making bread.
+You combine the ingredients and hit start.
+Instead of your goal, you get a hot mess.
+You get:

 What is Alignment?